 - Not good for French Bulldog's which pull

 - Design flaws mean it can slip off

 |Max Comfort Dog Harness; 6-10 lbs, Innovative No Pull & No Choke Design, Soft Double Padded Vest for...||Buy on Amazon|

 Perhaps not one for our UK readers as we couldn’t find a stockist – but for US readers – this dog harness is hugely popular.
 An inexpensive, bright and lightweight option – it’s easy to see why so many people love this for their French Bulldog.

-This padded harness includes recycled straps with emphasis put on the use of environmentally friendly material.
+This padded mesh harness includes recycled straps with emphasis put on the use of environmentally friendly material.